5 Software Overview

 Icon Tab Name Description

-Joint Joints Controls position of individual joints
+Joint Joints Controls position of individual joints.

 Gripper Gripper Controls any connected gripper